software audit

 Create a base inventory and periodically audit the assets

-The number of assets that an organisation needs to manage increases substantially in a relatively short timeframe.
-Issuing a PC to an employee also involves a keyboard and mouse, and a laptop usually includes a bag, mouse and often a docking station to connect to company networks.
-Add software licenses to the hardware allocated, and you can see how the numbers grow.
+The number of assets that an organization needs to manage increases substantially in a relatively short timeframe.
+For instance, issuing a PC to an employee typically involves not just the computer itself but also a keyboard and mouse.
+Additionally, a laptop usually comes with a bag, mouse, and often a docking station to connect to company networks.
+When you add software licenses to the hardware allocated, you can easily see how the numbers grow significantly.
+Consequently, managing this expanding inventory becomes increasingly complex, necessitating effective tracking and organization strategies.
+By implementing robust asset management processes, organizations can ensure that they keep track of all components and associated costs, ultimately leading to improved operational efficiency.

 assets

-The most essential step that an organisation can take is to document the assets in place and maintain these records as new items are allocated.
-At least once per year, the assets should be audited by physically checking wherever possible and requesting employees to verify that they are still in possession of the items they have been allocated.
+The most essential step that an organization can take is to document the assets in place and maintain these records as new items are allocated.
+Additionally, at least once per year, the assets should be audited by physically checking wherever possible and requesting employees to verify that they are still in possession of the items they have been allocated.
+This proactive approach not only helps in identifying any discrepancies but also ensures accountability among employees.
+Furthermore, regular audits facilitate better planning for future purchases and replacements, thereby optimizing resource allocation and minimizing unnecessary expenditures.
+Ultimately, by keeping thorough records and conducting annual audits, organizations can enhance their asset management processes and improve overall operational efficiency.

 Allocate tracking reference numbers and any essential information to each asset